m4ttsch/omscs-notes-notes/operating-systems/threads-and-concurrency.md

 Note that broadcast may not always be super useful.
 Even though we can wake up all threads in wait, since we immediately lock the mutex when we remove a thread from the wait queue, we can still only execute one thread at a time.

 ## Readers/Writer Problem
-Let’s look at scenario where there a some subset of threads that want to read from shared state, and one thread that wants to write to shared state.
+Let's look at scenario where there a some subset of threads that want to read from shared state, and one thread that wants to write to shared state.
 This is commonly known as the **readers/writer** problem.

 At any given point in time, 0 or more readers can access the shared state at a given time, and 0 or 1 writers can access the shared state at a given time.
 The readers and writer cannot access the shared state at the same time.

 One naive approach would be to wrap access to the shared state itself in the mutex.
 However, this approach is too restrictive.
 Since mutexes only allow access to shared state one thread at time, we would be able to let multiple readers access state concurrently.

-Let’s enumerate the conditions in which reading is allowed, writing is allowed, and neither is allowed.
+Let's enumerate the conditions in which reading is allowed, writing is allowed, and neither is allowed.
 We will use a `read_counter` and a `write_counter` to express the number of readers/writers at a given time.

 If `read_counter == 0` and `write_counter == 0`, then both writing and reading is allowed.
 If `read_counter > 0`, then only reading is allowed.
 If `write_counter == 1`, neither reading nor writing is allowed.